Dr. Yvette Jackson - Executive Director

 Ms Holton has been involved in suicide prevention work for the past 12 years.
 She co-wrote a suicide prevention curriculum for teens, served on the Ohio Suicide Prevention Team, coordinated the development of the Licking County Suicide Prevention Coalition, provided gatekeeper trainings to teachers, parents and agencies, taught suicide prevention strategies to middle and high school students and has presented on suicide prevention at the local, regional and state level.

-Shawna Hite serves as the SAMHSA (Substance Abuse Mental Health Services Administration), GLS (Garret Lee Smith) Grant Coordinator with the Ohio Suicide Prevention Foundation.
+Shawna Hite serves as the Grant Projects Coordinator for the Ohio Suicide Prevention Foundation.
 Shawna received her BA in Psychology and Communication from Lake Forest College in Illinois and her MPH (Master’s in Public Health) from The Ohio State University.
 Shawna is a Certified Health Education Specialist (CHES), with experience and knowledge in planning, implementing, and evaluating health-focused curriculums, programs, events, and projects.

 Shawna’s previous work with the non-profit LEAD--Leading Youth to Healthy Decisions – in Lake Forest, Illinois, made her passionate about the prevention of youth suicides through community involvement and systems level approaches.
 Shawna has completed research focusing on the accessibility of suicide prevention resources in higher education and helped to complete a process evaluation of OSPF-funded suicide prevention coalitions.
 Shawna’s experience working in youth advocacy and her previous role as the Healthy People Program Specialist with The Ohio State University Extension, Family and Consumer Sciences, have made her passionate about equipping all Ohioans with the knowledge, abilities, and environmental supports to live healthy, fulfilling lives.
 Shawna is excited to begin her new role with OSPF and hopes to positively impact youth and young adults’ lives throughout all regions of Ohio as she coordinates the SAMHSA, GLS- funded Ohio’s Campaign for Hope: Collaboration for Advancing Strategies for Youth Suicide Prevention.